satriyoaji/component-dropdown/README.md

 ## Available Scripts

-In the project directory, you can run:
+After clone this repository, you can run:

 ### `npm start`
 First: in root directory command "npm install"<br />